-- ightarrow The switches in a VSI have the ability to conduct current in both directions (upwards and downwards). - Therefore, each switch has an anti-parallel diode; either the body diode or an external fast reverse recovery diode. - A Dead time (Underlap period) between switches in the same leg, where both switches are off, should elapse before turning on the off-switch.
-Typically, the Dead time ranges from $1\mu$ s to $5\mu$ s, depending on the switching speed of the switches used, the circuit's topology and layout, and power level.
+- The switches in a VSI have the ability to conduct current in both directions (upwards and downwards). - Therefore, each switch has an anti-parallel diode; either the body diode or an external fast reverse recovery diode. - A Description of the switches in the same leg, where both switches are off, should elapse before turning on the off-switch.
+Typically, the Dead time ranges from 1μ s to 5μ s, depending on the switching speed of the switches used, the circuit's topology and layout, and power level.